-Regarding language skills the vast majority in both districts speak Arabic, while only 5,4% in Al Salhiah and 13,4% in Al Baradi'yah also speaking English.
+Regarding language skills, the vast majority in both districts speak Arabic, while only 5,4% in Al Salhiah and 13,4% in Al Baradi'yah also speaking English.
 This higher percentage in Al Baradi'yah can be due to the highest number of University graduates.

-At the same time most of the respondents in both locations at 69% in both of them expressed that they would be comfortable learning English.
+At the same time, most of the respondents (69%) in both locations expressed that they would be comfortable learning English.

-Regarding what kind of livelihood they have at the moment, the respondents have at the moment, to the question "Do you have a job now?", 78% of respondent in Al Salhiah and 91% of the respondents in Al Baradi'yah reported that they do not have a job at the moment.
-With only 22% in Al Salhiah and 9% in Al Baradi'yah reporting having a job.
+Regarding what kind of livelihood they have at the moment ("Do you have a job now?"), 78% of respondent in Al Salhiah and 91% of the respondents in Al Baradi'yah reported that they do not have a job presently.
+Only 22% in Al Salhiah and 9% in Al Baradi'yah reported having a job.